-Also known as cardiovascular technologists and technicians (EKG technicians), these professionals are responsible for preparing, using, and maintaining medical imaging technology machines.
-These monitoring machines, such as the electrocardiogram (EKG), vascular sonographers and the holter monitors, are some of the imaging technology equipment that assist doctors in diagnosing ailments related to the heart or blood vessels.
+Telemetry technicians, also known as cardiovascular technologists and technicians (EKG technicians), these professionals are responsible for preparing, using, and maintaining medical imaging technology machines.
+These monitoring machines, such as the electrocardiogram (EKG), vascular sonographers, and the holter monitors, are some of the imaging technology equipment that assist doctors in diagnosing ailments related to the heart or blood vessels.
 Telemetry technicians look for abnormal heart rhythms such as arrhythmia and can interpret and assess imaging data, as well as implement doctor orders for patient testing.
 Many work hours might be spent standing, and techs may need to lift or turn patients.

 |Experience||1-2 years of experience|

-- Be a hospital volunteer.
+Potential telemetry technicians may also want to be a hospital volunteer.
 Employers will always prefer candidates who have had experience working in a medical environment.
 Students can gain experience by volunteering in hospitals for just a few hours during the week.
-Duties may include escorting patients, typing reports or keeping medical records.
+Duties may include escorting patients, typing reports, or keeping medical records.
 They can also learn the basics in working with the medical software programs.
 Volunteering in a hospital gives the student a glimpse of patient care and the health care environment.
 Many hospitals facilitate high school volunteer programs.
 Hospitals usually require proof of immunizations.
 Individuals who are 18 years or older may need to submit tuberculosis (TB) tests and fingerprinting.

 There are many certifications that students can pursue depending on their clinical focus.
 The most basic certification that employers require is the BLS certification.
 BLS certification is also known as the CPR certification.
 CPR and First Aid certifications are required for health care providers and care givers or individuals who respond to emergencies.
 Many organizations offer CPR classes and/or BLS certification.
 The most common place to get this certification is from the American Red Cross, which has local chapters and offices all over the world.